-Even Bob Marley & the Wailers were only able to penetrate the top 100 pop charts once (“Roots Rock Reggae” #51 in 1976), while hitting top 40 on the “dance” charts twice with 1977’s “Waitin’ in Vain” (#38) & 1980’s “Could You Be Loved” (#6) and once on the “R&B” charts with “Exodus” in 1977 (#19).
+Even Bob Marley & the Wailers were only able to penetrate the top 100 pop charts once (“Roots Rock Reggae” #51 in 1976), while hitting top 40 on the “dance” charts twice with 1977’s “Waitin’ in Vain” (#38) and “Exodus” (#19), plus 1980’s “Could You Be Loved” (#6).
 Any others from the classic era?
 I don’t think so.

 But what about those moments when non-Jamaican artists infused reggae rhythms into pop music?
-Paul Simon kind of cheated and got top Jamaican session players to inject his top ten 1971 hit, “Mother and Child Reunion,” with authentic early reggae sounds.
-Texas-American, Johnny Nash, who cracked the top 40 in 1972 with his hit, “I Can See Clearly Now,” had an even bigger rocksteady hit, believe it or not, in 1968 (#21) with “Hold Me Tight.”
-Paul McCartney & Wings released one of my favorite songs of the summer of 1973 – “Live and Let Die” – which featured a “cod reggae” bit in the bridge.
-And let us not forget that when Paul played with his prior outfit, “Ob-La-Di, Ob-La-Da” on 1968’s White Album was intended to be a Beatle take on what was then the new reggae sound].
+Paul Simon kind of cheated and got top Jamaican session players – such as guitarist, Lynford “Hux” Brown [who left us in June, 2020] to inject his #4 1971 hit, “Mother and Child Reunion,” with authentic early reggae sounds (Tidbits, meanwhile, emulated Paul Simon’s example and utilized Brown, along with fellow session pros Winston Wright, and Denzil Laing, on “My Friend Maude” for 1973’s Greetings From Jamaica).
+Paul McCartney & Wings released one of my favorite songs of the summer of 1973 – “Live and Let Die” – which featured a “cod reggae” bit in the bridge [also important to remember that Paul’s dance track recorded with his prior outfit, “Ob-La-Di, Ob-La-Da” (from 1968’s White Album) was intended to be a Beatle take on what was then the new reggae sound].

 But let us also pay special note to almighty Led Zeppelin‘s tribute to the hot reggae sounds of 1973, “D’yer Maker” – which the overwhelming majority of Americans, myself included, had no idea was a Londoner’s playful pronunciation of the name, Jamaica (scamps).
 Actually, the song title was inspired by the following joke, an exchange between two friends: “My wife’s gone to the West Indies.”
 “Jamaica?” (“D’you make her?”)
 “No, she went of her own accord.”

-On the Warner Brothers sampler album, Appetizers, you will find the Incredible String Band doing a very credible take on the early reggae sound – although with a distinctly British lilt – on an instrumental named, “Second Fiddle,” a track originally included on the group’s 1973 Island album, No Ruinous Feud: [* video since removed from YouTube]
+On the Warner Brothers sampler album, Appetizers, you will find The Incredible String Band doing a very credible take on the early reggae sound – although with a distinctly British lilt – on an instrumental named, “Second Fiddle,” a track originally included on the group’s 1973 Island album, No Ruinous Feud: [* video since removed from YouTube]